fusion809/fusion809.github.io-old3/_posts/2017/05/GAMES/01-introduction.md

-As a Linux user I have found it a real challenge to find free (of monetary charge, not free as in freedom) games that I like, that can be run on Linux, without the use of [Wine](https://www.winehq.org/) or virtualization.{% include_relative fn-inline.html no="1" %} Most of the games I will mention in this post will be open-source, most of the rest will be freeware (free to play, without any paid membership or subscriptions being available), although I will mention one freemium game (wherein a free version is available, but paying for membership gives one some extra perks), *RuneScape*.
+As a Linux user I have found it a real challenge to find free (of monetary charge, not free as in freedom) games that I like, that can be run on Linux, without the use of [Wine](https://www.winehq.org/) or virtualization.{% include_relative fn-inline.html no="1" %} Most of the games I will mention in this post will be open-source, most of the rest will be freeware (free to play, without any paid membership or subscriptions being available), although I will mention one freemium game (wherein a free version is available, but paying for membership gives one some extra perks), RuneScape.

 I intend on mentioning a wide variety of free games, including those I dislike and even those I have not really used all that much (or even at all).
 If you feel any review is inaccurate feel free to create a pull request at this website's source repository [fusion809.github.io](https://github.com/fusion809/fusion809.github.io), or start a [new issue](https://github.com/fusion809/fusion809.github.io/issues/new) at our bug tracker.